TUDoAD/NLP-Based-Ontology-Extender/README.md

                                                          similarity_threshold_list,
                                                          mute_prints)
 ```
-Extends `extend_ontology_name` by classes and relations and stores the modified ontologies in subdir `./ontologies_output/`.
+Extends `extend_ontology` (name of ontology provided as string) by classes and relations and stores the modified ontologies in subdir `./ontologies_output/`.
 Loads semantic artifacts and text-pickle to train w2v model with desired min_counts outputs list of token and definitions based on min_count list.
 Returns metrics as dict and stores it as excel-file in subdir `./xlsx-files/`.